tagion/tagion/documents/architecture/Network_Architecture.md

 	- [Collector](/documents/architecture/Collector.md) service is responsible for collecting input data for a Contract and ensuring the data is valid and signed before the contract is executed by the TVM.
 	- [Transcript](/documents/architecture/Transcript.md) Executes transactions in the epoch produced by the HashGraph and generates a Replicator.
 	- [Consensus](/documents/architecture/Consensus.md) service ensures asynchronous byzantine fault-tolerant consensus with Hashgraph producing an ordered output, an Epoch.
-	- [EpochDump](/documents/architecture/EpochDump.md) Write the Epoch to a file as a backup.
+	- [Epoch Dump](/documents/architecture/EpochDump.md) Write the Epoch to a file as a backup.
-	- [ConsensusInterface](/documents/architecture/ConsensusInterface.md) is used to connect the p2p network.
+	- [Consensus Interface](/documents/architecture/ConsensusInterface.md) is used to connect the p2p network.

 * Support services
 	- [Logger](/documents/architecture/Logger.md) takes care of handling the logger information for all the services.
-	- [LoggerSubscription](/document/architecture/LoggerSubscription.md) The logger subscript take care of handling remote logger and event logging.
+	- [Logger Subscription](/document/architecture/LoggerSubscription.md) The logger subscript take care of handling remote logger and event logging.
 	- [Monitor](/documents/architecture/Monitor.md) Monitor interface to display the state of the HashGraph.